Water budgets of individual local trees

-Washington Department of Natural Resources (DNR) is collaborating with Washington State University, City of Tacoma, The Evergreen State College, and Clemson University on a project to measure the effectiveness of local mature forest trees (Phase I study) and younger, smaller trees (Phase II study) to mitigate stormwater runoff in Western Washington.
-A total of 21 trees will be fitted with sensors to measure how much water a tree uses, also called its water budget.
+Washington Department of Natural Resources (DNR) is collaborating with Washington State University, City of Tacoma, The Evergreen State College, and Clemson University on a project to measure the effectiveness of local mature forest trees (Phase I study) and younger, smaller trees (Phase II study) to mitigate stormwater runoff in western Washington.
+Twenty-one trees will be fitted with sensors to measure how much water a tree uses, also called its water budget.

-The study will answer how much rainfall is managed by an individual tree:
+The study will answer how much rainfall is managed by an individual tree.
+It will:

 - Quantify annual transpiration rates and annual canopy interception rates for evergreen and deciduous trees native to the Pacific Northwest.